Simple, but evocative decision models help Elevator Architects make better and more conscious decisions. Hybrid cloud is a great test case for this.

 - Front-end systems are more likely to be developed using modern tool chains and architectures, which make them well suited for the cloud.

 - Front-end systems are less likely to store personally identifiable or confidential information because that data is usually passed through to back-ends.
-In environments where enterprise policies restrict such data is restricted from being stored in the cloud, front-end systems are good candidates for moving to the cloud.
+In environments where enterprise policies restrict such data from being stored in the cloud, front-end systems are good candidates for moving to the cloud.

 Besides these natural advantages, architecture wouldn’t be this interesting if there weren’t some things to watch out for:

 - Even if the front-end takes advantage of elastic scaling, most back-ends won’t be able to absorb the corresponding load spikes.
 So, unless you employ caching or queuing or can move computationally expensive tasks to the cloud, you may not improve the scalability of your end-to-end application.

 - Similarly, if your application suffers from reliability issues, moving just one half to the cloud is unlikely to make those go away.